 Read more: Wondering what to bring from Norway?
 Check out the best Norwegian gifts and souvenirs.

 #2 Visit places just outside of Longyearbyen

-You can visit those places either with a taxi, with a rented car or with some kind of polar bear protection.
+You can visit those places either with a taxi, with a rented car, or with some kind of polar bear protection.

 - Advent valley – beautiful valley, that leads in the direction of the Svalbard East Coast.
-Here is the picturesque location of the polar bear sign, which is a must photo stop for tourists.
+Here is the picturesque location of the polar bear sign, which is a must-photo stop for tourists.

 - Global Seed Vault – Svalbard is home to the world’s largest secure seed storage.
 The seeds from around the world are kept here for safety in case of global disasters.
-It is not possible to enter the Vault, but you can see the entrance to it, which is an illuminated artwork called “Perpetual repercussion” made by the Norwegian artist.
+It is not possible to enter the Vault, but you can see the entrance to it, which is an illuminated artwork called “Perpetual Repercussion” made by the Norwegian artist.
 The Vault is located just next to the airport, on top of the hill.

 - The hill with the Northern Lights Observatory and the active coal mine 7 – the view from the hill stretches to the Advent Valley, Longyearbyen in the distance and the mountains around.
-The Observatory is not accessible for tourists.
+The Observatory is not accessible to tourists.

 Best things to do in Svalbard in winter